 2. Question: How do I protect the stroller while flying?

 Answer: Cover your stroller with a dedicated stroller cover or a padded bag to protect it from the soil and other superficial damage like the broken frame or torn padding.
 If you arrived at the airport without a stroller bag, then most of the airlines will offer a heavy-duty plastic bag to use as a protecting cover.

 3. Question: Does a stroller get damaged on a plane?

 Answer: Yes, it can happen.
 For this reason, we suggest, just pack your stroller well to protect it from any unwanted damage while traveling on the plane.

 4. Question: Can I check my stroller at the gate?

 Answer: Yes, definitely you can.
 If your stroller is small in size, then you can consider it just an additional piece of luggage.

 5. Question: Do the airlines take responsibility for the damaged stroller?

 Answer: Some airlines do it but not always the case.
 Actually, it depends on the respective airline’s regulations.
 We highly recommend you to check your airline’s policies regarding carrying a stroller before booking your flight.
 You need to be careful to protect your stroller, especially if it is expensive.

 6. Question: which size stroller should I take on the plane?

 Answer: Many airplanes have some restrictions on the size and weight of the stroller, you should check their stroller policies against before you make your booking.
-As an example of what kind of conditions that airlines can impose on carrying stroller, we have mentioned the American Airlines Stroller Policy above.
+As an example of what kind of conditions that airlines can impose on carrying a stroller, we have mentioned the American Airlines Stroller Policy above.
 Please check it.